 (Updated October 18, 2021, to reflect release date changes for Doctor Strange in the Multiverse of Madness, Thor: Love and Thunder, Black Panther: Wakanda Forever, the untitled Indiana Jones 5, The Marvels, and Ant-Man and the Wasp: Quantumania.)

-Despite Disney’s stated focus on a direct-to-consumer model, including streaming service Disney+, the studio’s theatrical slate remains robust, including upcoming properties from the Marvel, Star Wars, Avatar, Pixar, and Indiana Jones brands.
+Despite Disney’s new focus on a direct-to-consumer model, including streaming service Disney+, the studio’s theatrical slate remains robust, including upcoming properties from the Marvel, Star Wars, Avatar, Pixar, and Indiana Jones brands.

 Following the studio’s record $13.1 billion in global box office in 2019, in chronological order, here’s what big-screen enthusiasts have to look forward to in the years ahead from Disney, including their subsidiary 20th Century Studios (formerly 20th Century Fox).

 Note: this list only includes specific titles with a confirmed theatrical release — excluding release dates that have been booked by the studio for as-yet-unannounced titles.